Carlon Colker: Career

 In 2007, NBA Hall of Famer Shaquille O'Neal has had a long and well publicized association with Colker stating "Carlon Colker, a guy I used to work out with.
 A guy that helped me win championships."
 In 2007 Colker, physician and trainer, appeared alongside Shaq on the ABC reality TV program Shaq's Big Challenge.
 The premise of the show was to use proper diet and exercise to turn around the unhealthy eating and lifestyle habits that led six school-age kids to morbid obesity.
 Shaq's long-time "personal physician and trainer", Colker served as the shows "medical advisor" for the series as set out "…to attack the ongoing obesity epidemic among children and help promote health and fitness over the gamut of American kids."
 Described as Shaq's "right hand guy", even into retirement, Shaq continues to work with Colker well into retirement, stating "Back with Carlon Colker, M.D. again, my personal physician and trainer of nearly 20 yrs!"
-As reported in the December 2007 issue of the Holtz Report, "medical advisor" for the ABC show Shaq's Big Challenge, Colker gave his take on childhood obesity stating, "It's a problem.
+As reported in the December 2007 issue of the Holtz Report, "medical advisor" for Shaq's Big Challenge, Colker gave his take on childhood obesity stating, "It's a problem.
 We've got to do something about it.
 It's systemic.
 It's epidemic.
 It's a disaster.
 And we've got to intervene.
 It's part of our school system, with the school lunches, as we showed.
 It's the fast-food businesses and those kinds of organizations coming in and sprinkling their fish food around the schools and trying to poison our children.
 That may sound harsh to say, but that's just what I believe.
 When there's cookies and soda and all sorts of stuff that's cheap and accessible to these kids, they're going to eat it.
 It doesn't have to be this way, but we have to hold everybody to task on this.
 There's no reason we shouldn't have physical education in every school system for every child."

 Immersed in mixed martial arts (MMA) as both participant and coach Colker has helped a number of MMA stars excel.
 In 2008, former UFC light heavyweight champion Quinton "Rampage" Jackson enlisted Colker's help in his preparation for UFC 92.
 Colker was also the longtime personal physician, cornerman, and training partner for former UFC middleweight Champion Frank Shamrock, under which Colker is a Shamrock Instructor.